Football Nonsense

 🌿 Trent Park

-Cost: FREE (Museum: small charge) | Time: Allow 2–3 hours
+Cost: FREE (Museum: small charge) | Info: Visit Trent Park | Time: Allow 2–3 hours

-🛍 Brent Cross Shopping Centre
+πŸ›οΈ Brent Cross Shopping Centre

-One of London’s major shopping centres on the North Circular – brilliant for a Saturday morning browse before the match.
-All major high street brands, plenty of food and coffee options.
+One of London’s major shopping centres sits just to the south of Barnet on the North Circular Road β€” brilliant for a Saturday morning shop before heading to the match.
+All major high street brands are represented, plus plenty of food and coffee options.
 Easy to reach from Brent Cross station (Northern Line).
+A solid option if you’re after a low-key morning before the afternoon kick-off.

 Cost: FREE entry | Info: brentcross.co.uk | Time: Allow 2 hours